sulu/SuluCommunityBundle/UPGRADE.md

 ## 2.0.0 (unreleased)

+### ListRepresentation relation name changed

+The name of the relation inside of the `_embedded` field has been changed from `items` to `blacklist_items`.

+### BlacklistUser and BlacklistItem repository service identification changed

+ - BlacklistUserRepository has been changed from `sulu_community.blacklisting.user_repository` to `sulu.repository.blacklist_user`.

+ - BlacklistItemRepository has been changed from `sulu_community.blacklisting.item_repository` to `sulu.repository.blacklist_item`.

 ### Typehints added to the codebase

 Everywhere were possible typehints were added to the classes and interfaces.